craftcms/cms/docs/dev/element-queries/global-set-queries.md

 ### `siteId`

-Determines which site the global sets should be queried in, per the site’s ID.
+Determines which site(s) the global sets should be queried in, per the site’s ID.